noobling/prof-comp/Client-Meeting-Agenda-wk2.md

 * What are the next meeting dates/frequency
 * Communication channels to contact client
 * What is the client's end goal
+* Is there a style guide, logo or branding requirements